Are you masking?

 Make contact

-So, if you recognise some of the themes raised in this article with your own life, you may be considering counselling as a means to explore masking in your own life.
+So, if you recognise some of the themes raised in this article with your own life, you may be considering therapy as a means to explore masking in your own life.

 If you would like to chat through how counselling can help with any issues you experience in relation to the themes explored in this blog - please do make contact with me, Claire Law.